anbai106/MAGIC/docs/index.md

 ```

 ## Citing this work
-### If you use this software, please cite the following paper:
+> :warning: Please let me know if you use this package for your publication; I will update your papers in the section of **Publication using MAGIC**...

+> :warning: Please cite the software using the **Cite this repository** button on the right sidebar menu, as well as the original papers below ...

+### Original papers
 > Wen J., Varol E., Chand G., Sotiras A., Davatzikos C. (2020) **MAGIC: Multi-scale Heterogeneity Analysis and Clustering for Brain Diseases**.
 Medical Image Computing and Computer Assisted Intervention – MICCAI 2020.
 MICCAI 2020.
 Lecture Notes in Computer Science, vol 12267.
 Springer, Cham. https://doi.org/10.1007/978-3-030-59728-3_66

 > Wen J., Varol E., Chand G., Sotiras A., Davatzikos C. (2022) **Multi-scale semi-supervised clustering of brain images: Deriving disease subtypes**.
 Medical Image Analysis, 2022. https://doi.org/10.1016/j.media.2021.102304 - [Link](https://www.sciencedirect.com/science/article/pii/S1361841521003492)